mdsimon2/RPi-CamillaDSP/README.md

 CamillaDSP requires a capture device and playback device, the capture device is the input and playback device is the output.

 The capture device can be a variety of things, it can be the RPi itself with software audio players such as squeezelite or shairport-sync playing to an ALSA loopback, the same device as the playback device in the case of an audio interface with analog/digital inputs, or a separate device such as a TOSLINK to USB card.
-The main point here is that CamillaDSP is NOT limited to applications that use a RPi as a source.
+The main point is that CamillaDSP is NOT limited to applications that use a RPi as a source.

 The playback device is either a USB DAC/DDC, HDMI output of the RPi or HAT DAC/DDC.
-Between the capture device and the playback device is where the magic happens, CamillaDSP can implement channel routing, IIR filters, FIR filters, volume control (w/ dynamic loudness), resampling and delay.
+Between the capture device and the playback device is where the magic happens, CamillaDSP can implement channel routing, IIR filters, FIR filters, volume control (with dynamic loudness), resampling and delay.
 The RPi is surprising powerful and is able to do much more than any miniDSP product that exists today.

 ### What DACs are recommended?